Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Ground state

-where $g$ denotes a control parameter, which in the present model is, in general, a suitable linear combination of $U$ and $P$.
-The fidelity susceptibility quantifies the sensitivity of the ground state to an infinitesimal variation of the control parameter and thus provides a faithful probe of quantum critical behavior.
-For continuous QPTs, the excitation gap closes in the thermodynamic limit; at finite $N$, although the gap does not vanish exactly, it is expected to become extremely small in the symmetry-broken phase, reflecting the emergence of quasi-degenerate ground states associated with spontaneous symmetry breaking.
-Correspondingly, the fidelity susceptibility develops a pronounced peak at a pseudo-critical point that approaches the mean-field critical value as $N$ increases, with a peak height that grows algebraically and a width that narrows with increasing $N$ \cite{Zanardi, You, Zanardi2, Gu, Rigol, Liu, Gu_rev}.
-These features are clearly observed in Figs. \ref{fig3}(a)-(b), which display the $\Lambda$-driven and $\Pi$-driven continuous transitions to NOON-like and phase-NOON-like states, respectively, and thus confirm the mean-field predictions for both the location and the continuous nature of the transitions.
-By contrast, Fig. \ref{fig3}(c), obtained for $\Pi > \frac{1}{2}$, exhibits qualitatively different behavior: the excitation gap displays a cusp, while the fidelity susceptibility shows a very narrow and rapidly growing peak.
+These features are clearly observed in Figs.~\ref{fig3}(a)-(b), which display the $\Lambda$-driven and $\Pi$-driven continuous transitions to NOON-like and phase-NOON-like states, respectively, and thus confirm the mean-field predictions for both the location and the continuous nature of the transitions.
+By contrast, Fig.~\ref{fig3}(c), obtained for $\Pi > \frac{1}{2}$, exhibits qualitatively different behavior: the gap displays a cusp, while the fidelity susceptibility shows a very narrow and rapidly growing peak.
 This behavior is characteristic of a first-order QPT, where the gap closing in the thermodynamic limit originates from a level crossing between two macroscopically distinct ground states rather than from the softening of a collective excitation mode.
-Consequently, at finite $N$ the transition is replaced by a sharp avoided crossing \cite{Campostrini}, with a minimum gap that decreases approximately linearly with increasing $N$.
+At finite $N$ the transition is replaced by a sharp avoided crossing \cite{Campostrini}, with a minimum gap that decreases approximately linearly with increasing $N$.
 The fact that the gap vanishes asymptotically away from the transition, both for $\Lambda < \Lambda_c$ and for $\Lambda > \Lambda_c$, reflects the first-order nature of the transition between two distinct symmetry-broken phases, characterized by broken left-right symmetry for $\Lambda < \Lambda_c$ and broken time-reversal symmetry for $\Lambda > \Lambda_c$.

+This analysis is complemented by Fig.~\ref{fig4}, which displays the first few energy levels over the same parameter ranges considered in Fig.~\ref{fig3}.
+We observe that, deeper within both symmetry-broken phases, the merging of energy levels also occurs for higher consecutive pairs, e.g. $E_3 \simeq E_2$, $E_5 \simeq E_4$, etc. \cite{Cirac, Vianello}.
+The avoided crossings between such pairs of eigenvalues at the first-order pseudo-critical point are also clearly visible in Fig.~\ref{fig4}(c).